jameshughes89/cs2XX-ComputerArchitecture/site/topics/output/seven-segment-displays.rst

     * If a bit is not explicitly set to ``1``, it will be ``0``

+* Further, in the below code, bit shifting the 1s digit to the left 0 bits has no functional purpose

+    * It is included for consistency

 .. literalinclude:: create_seven_segment_patterns_for_look_up_table.py
     :language: python
     :lineno-match: